-Software The programs or instructions which make the computer per forn n specified t asks.

-Hardware The equi ipment which makes up a compi ıter

-system.

-monitor, disk drive, progra m rec orner and

-printer.

-Printer A device which produces on paper characters

-previously stored in the computer's memory.

-Printers are also known as line printers.

-Hardcopy Is the same as а paper copy. ---------- ---- ----- ------ ---- --- ------- -------

-LIST"P:" A statement used for obtaining a hardcopy

-listing of a program previously stored in

-the computer: memory.

-LPRINT Α statement which causes the computer to pr oduce outp ut on p aper.

-Output Many programs utilize BASIC statements

-which cause inf ormation to appe ear on the

-screen or prin ter.
-Suc h infor rmation is

-referred to as o referred to as output because the computer

-puts the informa ation out on the screen or

-on the printer.
+- Software The programs or instructions which make the computer perform specified tasks. - Hardware The equipment which makes up a computer system.
+Hardware includes the computer, monitor, disk drive, program recorder and printer. - Printer A device which produces on paper characters ----- previously stored in the computer's memory.
+Printers are also known as line printers. - Hardcopy Is the same as a paper copy. - LIST"P:" A statement used for obtaining a hardcopy listing of a program previously stored in the computers memory. - LPRINT A statement which causes the computer to produce output on paper. - Output Many programs utilize BASIC statements which cause information to appear on the screen or printer.
+Such information is referred to as output because the computer puts the information out on the screen or on the printer.

 Throughout this book we have made a concerted effort in our explanations not to use jargon or computerese.
 Perhaps a few buzz words won't hurt now.
 Often computer discussions will include the terms "software" and "hardware".
 Software refers to computer programs.
 If you buy a computer game or any program, you are buying software.
 Hardware, on the other hand, is the equipment and includes the computer itself, the monitor or television, the disk drive, program recorder, and the printer.